Shaun Tomson

-Shaun Tomson (born 21 August 1955) is a South African professional surfer and former world champion, environmentalist, actor, author, and businessman.
-He has been listed among the top 10 surfers of the century, and was the 1977 World Surfing Champion.
+Shaun Tomson (born 21 August 1955) is a South African and American professional surfer and former world champion, environmentalist, actor, author, and businessman.
+He has been listed among the top ten surfers of the century, and was the 1977 World Surfing Champion.

-Life and career
+Early life and education

 Tomson was born in Durban, South Africa, and is Jewish.
+His mother, Marie (1930 - 2021), grew up in Malta, where she survived the Siege of Malta, bombing raids by the air and naval forces of Fascist Italy and Nazi Germany and was evacuated to South Africa.
+She later converted to Judaism.
+His father Ernie (Chony) Tomchinsky (1930 - 1981), was born to Jewish parents, with Shaun's grandfather, Samuel Tomchinsky fleeing pogroms in the Russian Empire (present-day) Latvia in the early 1900s.
+Ernie was a world class swimmer, whose sporting career was cut short by a shark attack.
+Shaun had his Bar Mitzvah at his familial shul, Temple David, a Reform congregation.

+Tomson was educating in Durban, first attending Clifton Preparatory and then completing his high school education and matric at Carmel College, a Jewish High School.
+He later enrolled at University of Natal, where he received a Bachelor of Commerce degree majoring in Business Finance.
+He graduated from Northeastern University with a Master of Science in Leadership with a focus on social change.

+He learned to surf in the beachbreaks in and around Durban under the watchful eye of his father Ernie, and alongside older cousin Michael Tomson and brother Paul Tomson.

 As a Jewish athlete, he was inducted into the International Jewish Sports Hall of Fame in 1995.
-He learned to surf in the beachbreaks in and around Durban under the watchful eye of his father Ernie, and alongside older cousin Michael Tomson and brother Paul Tomson.

-Tomson attended school in Durban - Clifton Preparatory, Carmel College, and the University of Natal, where he received a Bachelor of Commerce degree majoring in Business Finance.
-He graduated from Northeastern University with a Master of Science in Leadership with a focus on social change.
+Career

 Tomson went on to dominate amateur surfing competition in South Africa and began venturing over to Hawaii in the late 1960s, courtesy of a bar mitzvah present from his father.
 It was on one of these trips that an awestruck 14-year-old Tomson witnessed first hand the so-called "Biggest Wave Ever Ridden" by Californian Greg Noll at Mākaha in 1969.
 Hawaii's surf proved to be a daunting challenge for Tomson, but he continued to mature and train in South Africa's hollow waves, such as Cave Rock, the Bay of Plenty, and Jeffrey's Bay.

 Tomson won 19 major professional surf events, has been listed as one of the 25 most influential surfers of the century and as one of the 10 greatest surfers of all time.
 During his career he was both the youngest and oldest surfer to win a pro event, and is considered to be one of the architects of professional surfing.